Babbitt (alloy): Alloy selection

 For example, a bearing in continuous use in a harsh environment without regular maintenance will require different Babbitt and lubrication than a bearing in intermittent use in a clean, light-duty environment.
-This so-called art is really the condensation of the experience of the technician and the experience of the bearing being rebuilt.
+This process is essentially the culmination of the technician's expertise and the experience gained from rebuilding the bearing.

 If the bearing has performed well in use over many years, then the bearing needs simply to be rebuilt to its original specification and formulation.
 In this case the technician's greatest concerns are: